-- When it is in the water, the high-voltage system does not present an increased risk of electric shock. - The same information applies as described in section 3, "Disable direct hazards / safety regulations". - The recovery procedure is the same as for conventional vehicles.
+- When it is in the water, the high-voltage system does not present an increased risk of electric shock. - The same instructions apply as in chapter 3.
+Disable direct hazards / safety regulations. - The recovery procedure is the same as for conventional vehicles.
 This also applies to bodies made of carbon fibre reinforced polymers.

-Source: Verband der Automobilindustrie (VDA), Unfallhilfe & Bergen bei Fahrzeugen mit Hochvolt-Systemen, FAQ.
+Source: Verband der Automobilindustrie (VDA) (German Association of the Automotive Industry), Unfallhilfe & Bergen bei Fahrzeugen mit Hochvolt-Systemen (Accident assistance and recovery of vehicles with high voltage systems), FAQ.